Skip to main content Skip to secondary navigation

 How much does it cost to park in an electric vehicle space?

 The charging session fees include payment for parking as well as charging.
 Fees, which range from $0.50 per hour to $2.00 per hour, vary based on the location on campus.
-[See charging stations table]
+[EV Charging Station Location and Fees Table]

 How are the fees for electric vehicle charging set?

-Stanford EV charging fees are consistent, and in some cases lower, than those charged at other universities and institutions in the Bay Area.
-The pricing is designed to manage demand for the EV spaces and encourage multiple short-duration charging sessions per day (i.e., campus visitors or commuters who occasionally need to "top off" their battery, as opposed to an all-day charge for a single vehicle).
+Stanford EV charging fees are consistent and, in some instances, lower than those charged at other universities and institutions in the Bay Area.
+The pricing is designed to manage demand for the EV spaces and encourage multiple short-duration charging sessions per day (i.e., campus visitors or commuters who occasionally need to "top off" their battery instead of an all-day charge for a single vehicle).

 We monitor usage rates at all locations to maximize use, particularly during enforcement hours.